Vidyaranya: Importance of Sringeri math and influence on Advaita tradition

 Paul Hacker notes that no mention of the mathas can be found before the 14th century CE.
 Until the 15th century, the timespan of the directors of Sringeri Math are unrealistically long, spanning 60+ and even 105 years.
 After 1386, the timespans become much shorter.
 According to Hacker, these mathas may have originated as late as the 14th century, to propagate Shankara's view of Advaita.

 Goodding concurs with Hacker on the prominence of Sringeri matha in the Vijayanagara Empire, but argues that Sringeri matha already existed, but rapidly gained prominence in the second half of the 14th century.
-The key event according to the Kannada narrative is the manotsava of 1346, which marks the beginning of Vijayanagara patronage of Vidyatirtha, the Sankaracarya of Sringeri math, who legitimized their kingdom with his blessings, receiving a land grant in return.
+The key event according to the Kannada narrative is the manotsava of 1346, which marks the beginning of Vijayanagara patronage of Vidyatirtha, the Shankaracarya of Sringeri math, who legitimized their kingdom with his blessings, receiving a land grant in return.
 According to this narrative, the Sangamas were retainers to the Hoysala royal house, and the 1346 manotsava "marks the inheritance of the Hoysala domains by the new Sangama dynasty."
 Until 1374, the earliest possible date of Vidyaranya's installment as jagadguru, Sringeri math was granted substantially more land and money, and the prestige of the jagadguru had subsequently changed too.
 This may have aided the further dissemination of Advaita views, and the production of Advaita texts.

 Vidyaranya had a central role in repositioning Shankara and his view on Advaita Vedanta.
 Vidyaranya enjoyed royal support, and his sponsorship and methodical efforts helped establish Shankara as a rallying symbol of values, spread historical and cultural influence of Shankara's Vedānta philosophies, and establish monasteries (mathas) to expand the cultural influence of Shankara and Advaita Vedānta.